amdade/terraformproject/README.md

-# terraformproject
+# TerraformProject
-keys.tf is ignored. please create keys.tf with public key in it.
+keys.tf is ignored.
+Please create keys.tf with public key in it.